 This allowed the Philippines to be independent of the United States.
 It also allowed for a limited immigrant quota of 50 people.
-However, it was offset by the U.S. Navy’s recruitment that began in 1898.
+However, it was offset by the U.S. Navy’s recruitment in 1898.
 These Filipinos were exempt from this quota.[Filipino Settlement]

 In the 1930s, 25,000 Filipino Americans in the United States Navy were primarily rated as stewards.

 Americans recruited Filipino soldiers to help fight WW2.
 In exchange, they were promised citizenship as well as pensions.
 Thousands of Filipinos responded, serving in the first and second Infantries.

 An estimated 250,000 Filipino soldiers responded.
 As a U.S. colony, these Filipino soldiers became part of the United States Armed Forces in the Far East.